Posted on 1 Comment

 Within a year of becoming a part of this Community, Moira and I got divorced.
 We had been married for 10 years; and, in many ways, it was a good marriage.
 Very good, I would say.
 We were Best Friends, and enjoyed being together.
 But (we found out) that she was quite an Old Soul, while I am a relatively young Starseed.

 [Before we went to Sedona, we realized – that SHE was a Starseed.
 But (our guess was that) I was an Earthling, (a Urantian / a First-Light Soul).
-We learned (from our Transmissions) that we were BOTH Starseed; but I was ‘younger’ and lacked the spiritual maturity to (properly) lead in a Relationship.
+We learned (from our Transmissions) that we were BOTH Starseed; but that I was ‘younger’ ; and this meant that I lacked the spiritual maturity to (properly) lead in a Relationship.
 [I think that women tend to be more spiritually mature than men, (which is why the man should always seek the counsel of his mate in important matters) but I was just too far behind my sweetheart to ‘be the man’ I needed to be.]
 We divorced.

 I would not describe life in this religious order as ‘fun’ or as ‘easy’.
 But I would say that it was Good.
 When you have 50 or 100 people all making a sincere effort to be in God’s will, probably some good things are going to happen.